 No working experience is required to apply for the (COMPANY NAME) Internship Programme.
 Your training, education, advance course work or skills should benefit the (COMPANY NAME) during your internship.

 English and French are the working languages of the (COMPANY NAME) Secretariat.
-For the position(s) advertised, fluency in either language is required.
+For the post advertised, fluency in English is required.
 Knowledge of another official (COMPANY NAME) language is an advantage.

 The Cover Note must include:

-* Graduation Date (When will you graduate or when did you graduate from the programme?);
+- Graduation date (when will you be graduating or when did you graduate)

-* List IT skills and programmes that you are proficient in;
+- IT skills and programmes that you are proficient in

-* Explain why you are the best candidate for this specific internship;
+- Why you consider yourself the best candidate for this specific internship

 (COMPANY NAME) Considerations